techtanzeel/collado-io/src/markdown/blog/ten-percent-happier/index.md

 What's the point of meditation?

 * Practicing meditation and mindfulness will make you at least 10 percent happier.
-* Being mindful doesn’t change the problems in your life, but mindfulness does help you respond to your problems rather than react to them.
+* Being mindful doesn't change the problems in your life, but mindfulness does help you respond to your problems rather than react to them.
 * Mindfulness makes you appreciate the present more, decreases your anxiety over the past and future.
 * Ultimately, it helps you realize that striving for success is fine as long as you accept that the outcome is outside your control.